ToheedAsghar/Practice_CV/Mouse_Events/DrawRectangleWithDrag.md

 # Drawing Rectangle with Mouse Drag

 Rectangle can drawn using two points i.e. upper-left and bottom right.
-We'll record the upper-left coordinate as the EVENT_LBUTTONDOWN and the bottom-right coordinate as EVENT_LBUTTONUP.
+We'll record the upper-left coordinate as **EVENT_LBUTTONDOWN** and the bottom-right coordinate as **EVENT_LBUTTONUP**.

 ```python
 import cv2 as cv